SparkPost/support-docs/content/momentum/4/http-api-stats/queues-mailq.md

 The `group` and `binding` fields shows the group and the binding that a domain belongs to. `aq` shows the items in the active queue and `aq` shows the items in the delayed queue.
 The number of receptions, permanent failures, transient failures, and deliveries are shown in the `receptions`, `permfails`, `transfails`, and `deliveries` fields respectively.

-Use this request with the `domain=a.specific.domain` argument to show the statistics for a specific domain.
-The `binding` and the `ip` argument can be used in the same way, but they're exclusive and the `ip` argument will be ignored in case both are specified.
+Use this request with the `domain=a.specific.domain` argument to show the statistics for a specific domain, and the `binding=name` can be used in the same way to show a specific binding.
 The output cannot be limited or split into multiple pages.

 Examples of using the optional arguments: